MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ## <a name="find_last_of"></a>  basic_string_view::find_last_of

-Searches through a string_view for the last character that matches any element of a specified string_view.
+Searches for the last character that matches any element of a specified string_view.

 ```cpp
 constexpr size_type find_last_of(basic_string_view str, size_type offset = npos) const noexcept;